raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 1. lorem
 2. ipsum

-### Every non-empty balanced word has at least one zero prefix; all zero prefixes are balanced; and the first zero prefix is its own first zero prefix.
+### Every non-empty balanced word has at least one zero prefix; all zero prefixes are balanced; and the first zero prefix is its own first zero prefix
 Since every prefix of a non-empty balanced word must have at least as many lefts and rights, and since the first character is a prefix, *The first character of a non-empty balanced word must be a left.* Since the cumulative difference for a balanced word is zero, and since a left increases the difference, *The last character of a non-empty balanced word must be a right.*

 Every prefix of a balanced word has a difference greater than or equal to zero.
 At least one prefix (the entire word) has a difference of zero.
 One of the prefixes with a difference of zero will be the shortest or "first zero" prefix.
 For example, with the string `(()())()`, the first zero prefix is `(()())`: